Leerrooy95/Leerrooy95/README.md

 Picked up from there by downloading scattered **[Arkansas Department of Corrections](https://github.com/Leerrooy95/Arkansas-DOC-Expenditures-2015-2025)** PDFs, OCR'ing them into clean datasets, and analyzing spending patterns that hadn't been aggregated before.

 **[The Regulated Friction Project](https://github.com/Leerrooy95/The_Regulated_Friction_Project)** is where methodology caught up with ambition — automated scraping, statistical validation, reproducible findings, and a live intelligence dashboard.
-Now at v10.7 with 16 independent robustness tests, a structured AI context index, a research corpus spanning 15 sections, and a six-stage pipeline publishing to an eight-tab dashboard at [regulatedfriction.me](https://regulatedfriction.me).
+Now at v10.9 with 16 independent robustness tests, a structured AI context index tracking 12 active leverage nodes, a research corpus spanning 16 sections (including a religious infrastructure layer), a six-stage pipeline publishing to an eight-tab dashboard at [regulatedfriction.me](https://regulatedfriction.me), and a Gradient AI chatbot for interactive queries against the full knowledge base.

 **[State Policy Analysis](https://github.com/Leerrooy95/State_Policy_Analysis)** applied the same rigor at the state level — tracking data center legislation across 27 states, running causal inference (DoWhy), and transparently correcting three prior findings that turned out to be methodological artifacts.